kazurayam/VisualInspectionOfExcelAndPDF/README.md

 ## External dependencies

 This project uses various open-source products, such as "Apache Commons IO", "java-diff-utils", "jsoup", "Apache POI".
-For the detail about the dependencies, please check the build.gradle\[`build.gradle`\].
+For the detail about the dependencies, please check the [`build.gradle`](https://github.com/kazurayam/VisualInspectionOfExcelAndPDF/blob/master/build.gradle).

 ## Applicability to your cases